 1. Calm-Down Time

-(ages 1 – 3) by Elizabeth Verdick
+(ages 1-3) by Elizabeth Verdick:

-In this simple story, children learn to use their calm-down place—a quiet space where they can cry, ask for a hug, sing to themselves, be rocked in a grown-up’s arms, talk about feelings, and breathe: “One, two, three . . .
+The children in our daycare love “Calm-Down Time” by Elizabeth Verdick and always ask me to read it to them.
+In this must-have addition, young children can see toddlers of different nationalities using simple tools to calm themselves down and learn to self-regulate.
+In this simple story, children learn to use their calm-down place to regulate their emotions.
+A calm-down place is a quiet space where children can cry, ask for a hug, sing to themselves, be rocked in a grown-up’s arms, talk about feelings, and breathe: “One, two, three . . .
 I’m calm as can be.
-I’m taking care of me.”
+I’m taking care of me.“

-2. Words Are Not for Hurting (ages 2 – 3)
+2. Words Are Not for Hurting (ages 2-5)

-or Words Are Not for Hurting (ages 4 – 7)
+or Words Are Not for Hurting (ages 4-7)

-by Elizabeth Verdick
+by Elizabeth Verdick:

-Books for Toddlers About Biting
+Books for Toddlers About Biting:

 3. Teeth Are Not for Biting

-(ages 2 – 3) by
+(ages 2 – 3) by :

-Children’s Board Books About Kicking for Toddlers and Preschoolers
+Children’s Board Books About Kicking for Toddlers and Preschoolers:

 4. Feet Are Not for Kicking

-Books for Toddlers and Preschoolers About Hitting
+Books About Hitting for Toddlers and Preschoolers:

-5. Hands Are Not for Hitting (ages 2 – 4)
+5. Hands Are Not for Hitting (ages 1-4)

-or Hands Are Not For Hitting (ages 4 – 7)
+or Hands Are Not For Hitting (ages 4-7)

-by
+by :

 Related: Gratitude Books for Kids That Inspire Thankfulness

-Children’s Books About Hitting, Yelling, and Other Undesirable Behaviors
+Children’s Books About Hitting, Yelling, and Other Undesirable Behaviors:

-6. No Hitting!: A Lift-the-Flap Book
+6. No Hitting!
+A Lift-the-Flap Book

-(ages 2 – 5) by Karen Katz
+(ages 2-5) by Karen Katz:

-7. I Am Stronger Than Anger (ages 3 – 6) Picture Book About Anger Management And Dealing With Emotions by Elizabeth Cole
+7. I Am Stronger Than Anger (ages 3-6) Picture Book About Anger Management And Dealing With Emotions by Elizabeth Cole:

 8. Voices Are Not For Yelling

-Books That Help Kids Manage Anger
+Books That Help Kids Manage Anger:

-10. Today I Am Mad (Anger Management Books for Kids Ages 3-5, Self-Regulation Skills Book 1) by Michael Gordon
+10. Today I Am Mad (Anger Management Books for Kids Ages 3-5, Self-Regulation Skills Book 1) by Michael Gordon:

 12. I Was So Mad